Suggested links

 • Borrowing medications from others

-• Getting the same prescription from multiple doctors
+• Getting the same prescription from multiple doctors to increase drug use

 Can you get addicted to prescription opioids?